Harms of Cigarette Smoking and Health Benefits of Quitting

-The way a person smokes a tobacco product is as important as the nicotine content of the product in determining how much nicotine gets into the body.
+The amount of nicotine that gets into the body is determined by the way a person smokes a tobacco product and by the nicotine content and design of the product.
 Nicotine is absorbed into the bloodstream through the lining of the mouth and the lungs and travels to the brain in a matter of seconds.
 Taking more frequent and deeper puffs of tobacco smoke increases the amount of nicotine absorbed by the body.

 Are other tobacco products, such as smokeless tobacco or pipe tobacco, harmful and addictive?

-- Pipes: Pipe smoking causes lung cancer and increases the risk of cancers of the mouth, throat, larynx, and esophagus (9, 15, 16).
+- Pipes: In pipe smoking, the tobacco is placed in a bowl that is connected to a stem with a mouthpiece at the other end.
+The smoke is usually not inhaled.
+Pipe smoking causes lung cancer and increases the risk of cancers of the mouth, throat, larynx, and esophagus (11, 17, 18).

-- Hookahs or waterpipes (other names include argileh, ghelyoon, hubble bubble, shisha, boory, goza, and narghile): A hookah is a device used to smoke tobacco.
-The smoke passes through a partially filled water bowl before being inhaled by the smoker.
-Some people think hookah smoking is less harmful and addictive than smoking cigarettes (17), but research suggests that waterpipe smoke is at least as toxic as cigarette smoke (18, 19).
+- Hookah or waterpipe (other names include argileh, ghelyoon, hubble bubble, shisha, boory, goza, and narghile): A hookah is a device used to smoke tobacco (often heavily flavored) by passing the smoke through a partially filled water bowl before being inhaled by the smoker.
+Although some people think hookah smoking is less harmful and addictive than cigarette smoking (19), research shows that hookah smoke is at least as toxic as cigarette smoke (20–22).

-What are the immediate benefits of quitting smoking?
+What are the immediate health benefits of quitting smoking?